 Doctors may prescribe corticosteroids and immunosuppressive therapies.
 In some cases, people may need supplemental oxygen.

 There are several ways in which a person can manage shortness of breath and increase their lung capacity.

 People who experience shortness of breath may feel as though they need to take deeper breaths or breathe faster.
 However, this can worsen shortness of breath, as the muscles have to work harder.

-- breathing in gently through the nose and blowing out air through pursed lips, as though blowing out a candle
+- Breathe in gently through the nose and blow out air through pursed lips, as though blowing out a candle.

-- breathing in before doing something and breathing out afterward, such as breathing in before standing up and breathing out once upright
+- Breathe in before doing something and breathe out afterward, such as breathing in before standing up and breathing out once upright.

-- paced breathing, such as breathing in for one step while walking, and walking one or two steps while breathing out
+- Try paced breathing.
+For instance, breathe in for one step while walking, and walk one or two steps while breathing out.

 If a person regularly experiences shortness of breath while walking, they should seek guidance from a doctor.
 Doctors can diagnose the cause and offer most suitable treatment options.

-If a person is struggling to breathe or loses consciousness, it is necessary to contact emergency services immediately.
+If a person is struggling to breathe or loses consciousness, someone nearby should contact emergency services immediately.

 There are many causes of shortness of breath, some of which may worsen due to physical activity, such as walking.